sharwari09/sp19-281-mavericks/ProjectJournal.md

 he system continues to function and upholds its consistency guarantees in spite of network partitions.
 Network partitions are a fact of life.
 Distributed systems guaranteeing partition tolerance can gracefully recover from partitions once the partition heals

-It is a widely used concept in distributed system.

 # Creativity in the use and application of topics and tools discussed in class